Introduction

 Please note that the version returned by the **openstack** command

-can be different with the version displayed in this example.
+can be different from the version displayed in this example.

 Definition of the Environment Variables